saulpierotti/markdown_notebook/BDP.md

 	* From a common root it was possible to access countries and organizations, and from those more specific groups until single individuals
 * In the early 90's, there was a long debate about the adoption of the OSI model or the TCP/IP model
 	* The TCP/IP model was supported bu the US Department of Defence and won at the end
-	* Now the OSI model is rarely used in practice but is an unseful theoretical framework for how applications should work
+	* Now the OSI model is rarely used in practice but is an useful theoretical framework for how applications should work
 * With the affirmation of TCP/IP, in order to access the X.500 Directory a simpler protocol than DAP was required
 	* DAP was built with the OSI model in mind
 * The protocol defined for accessing X.500 from TCP/IP is called LDAP (Lightweight DAP)